Share on Pinterest Share on Twitter Share on Facebook Copy link to article

 2. Il Gallo d'Oro (Two Michelin stars) – This restaurant was the first to receive a Michelin star in Madeira and features a lot of local incredients.
 Prices range from 130-245€ per person.

-37. Eat Bolo do Caco with virtually every meal
+44. Eat Bolo do Caco with virtually every meal

+Bolo do Caco is essentially garlic bread, which is served or offered as an appetizer at nearly every restaurant in Madeira.
 Traditionally, Bolo do Caco is cooked on a caco, which is a flat basalt slab.
 The inside is then smothered with garlic butter and served warm.

 Typically it comes sliced in to eight pieces, perfect for sharing before you dig in to the main course.